whitegiraffe/node-samples/README.md

 * hello-world
     * Sample program using express, ejs, and mongoskin.
 * chat
-    * Simple chat program using socket.io, express, ejs, and jQuery.
+    * Simple chat program using socket.io, express, ejs, jQuery, and mongoskin.